 Polymnia canadensis L.

-Inflorescence - Loose terminal cymose arrangement of flower heads.
-Each division of inflorescence subtended by a reduced foliaceous bract.
+Inflorescence - Loose, irregular terminal clusters of flower heads, these often spreading to nodding.
+Inflorescence divisions subtended by reduced foliaceous bracts.
 Branches of inflorescence densely viscid glandular pubescent.

 Flowering - May - October.

 Habitat - Forests, ravines, bases and ledges of bluffs, streambanks, fencerows, pastures, railroads, and roadsides.
 Often associated with limestone substrate.